mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 "Modifiers" or "variants" of elements create slightly different versions of an element.
 To create a modifier, add two dashes and the modifer name to the end of the element class name.
-For our small example, lets say we want some menu items to have a bottom-border.
+For our menu example, lets say we want some menu items to have a bottom-border.

 ```sass
 .primary-menu__menu-item--border-bottom